 In the first 1-2 years of life, cartilage forms a significant part of the vertebrae; thus, at this stage, prognostication is not as accurate as it is later in childhood.
 Tomography (if available) is a useful technique for evaluating congenital spinal deformities, especially for documenting the presence and extent of unsegmented bars and incarceration of hemivertebrae.

 Computed tomography (CT) and MRI are particularly useful in detailing bony canal anatomy and associated spinal cord dysraphism.
-These evaluations are mandatory prior to surgical intervention because spinal cord tethering and diastematomyelia must be identified and released prior to correction of the curve.
-[14, 16]
+These evaluations are mandatory prior to surgical intervention because spinal cord tethering and diastematomyelia must be identified and released before the curve is corrected.
+[15, 17]

 Principles of treatment